binomialhq/poly/doc/SPECIFICATION.md

 as a means of identification.

 Symbols may also be quoted, in which case they can also be refered to as Quoted Symbols.
-Quoted Symbols enable characters that do not fit in the Symbol specification to be used.
+Quoted Symbols enable characters that are not allowed in normal Symbol declaration.
 For example, the declaration `model "ASN.1"` is valid, and declares a symbol called `ASN.1`, discarding the quotes.

 Any reference to a Quoted Symbol must be provided exactly as the original declaration, including Space.
 This means that Quoted Symbols may be hard to read, and thus their usage is discouraged, unless under extraordinary and justified circumstances.

-How to handle multi-line strings is an open issue.
+This version of the specification does not support multiline strings, and an open quote at a line change constitutes a syntatic error.
+This should change in future revisions.

 ### Scopes